Travel guide

 Is there a single eSIM for Georgia, Armenia, and Azerbaijan?

 The most reliable option is one eSIM per country.
-You can have all three installed from home and activate each one when you cross the border.
-The Caucasus does not operate like the EU, where a single regional profile covers many countries with included roaming.
+You can have all three installed from home and activate each one when crossing the border.
+The Caucasus does not work like the EU, where a single regional profile covers many countries with included roaming, so be wary of "regional" eSIMs that promise to cover all three without first checking their exact coverage.

 Can you cross directly from Armenia to Azerbaijan?

 No. There is no open land border between the two countries.
-Caucasus routes use Georgia as a bridge: you enter through Tbilisi and from there go down to Armenia or Azerbaijan.
+Caucasus routes use Georgia as a bridge: you enter via Tbilisi and from there go down to Armenia or Azerbaijan, but never directly from one to the other.
 Keep this in mind when planning the order of your eSIMs.

 Does the internet work well in the Caucasus?

 Better than many expect.
-Tbilisi, Yerevan, and Baku have good 4G coverage, as do tourist areas.
-Where it falters is in the high mountains and remote valleys, so it's advisable to download offline maps for those stages.
+Tbilisi, Yerevan, and Baku have good 4G coverage, and nearby tourist areas do too.
+Where it falters is in the high mountains—like the Georgian Military Highway or Svaneti—and in remote valleys, so it's advisable to download offline maps for those stages.

 How much data do I need for two weeks in the Caucasus?

 Estimate 1-1.5 GB per day per country, especially due to GPS usage on the road.
-A two-week trip between Georgia and Armenia is well covered with plans of 8-12 GB per country.
-Wi-Fi in cafes and accommodations will alleviate data consumption.
+A two-week trip between Georgia and Armenia is well covered with 8-12 GB plans per country.
+Wi-Fi in cafes and accommodations will reduce other consumption.

 Can I keep my Spanish number during the trip?

 Yes.
-The travel eSIM acts as the data line, and your Spanish SIM remains only for calls and SMS, with its data turned off to avoid roaming charges.
-This way, you receive bank codes or WhatsApp messages with your number while browsing with the local eSIM.
+The travel eSIM serves as the data line, and your Spanish SIM is kept for calls and SMS only, with its data turned off to avoid roaming charges.
+This way, you receive bank or WhatsApp codes with your usual number while browsing with the local eSIM.

 Conclusion

 The Caucasus is best enjoyed with one eSIM per country: Georgia, Armenia, and Azerbaijan have good urban coverage, and having the profiles installed from home saves you queues and expensive roaming at each border.
-Remember that Armenia and Azerbaijan are not connected by land and that Georgia is your bridge country.
-Prepare your Caucasus eSIMs before flying and focus on the monasteries, mountains, and Georgian cuisine.
+Remember that Armenia and Azerbaijan are not connected by land and that Georgia is your obligatory bridge country, so the order of your route dictates the order in which you activate each eSIM.
+Prepare your Caucasus eSIMs before flying and focus on what really matters: the monasteries, the mountains, and Georgian cuisine.

 Marc González Sáez